jcanepa/software-engineering-exercise-5/readme.md

 - First, I added a sufficient number of additional classes in order to make the code runable.
 These were previously un-referenced in the main file
 - Second, I turned by attention to the provided class, LaunchDiscussionWorkflow This class had too many responsibilities!
+- Let's extract each single responsibility scope into its own class